 A couple of other issues were present.
 If you fall down a dark hole and don’t have any light blocks, it can be difficult or impossible to get back out.
 Water doesn’t actually have any physics right now.
 It doesn’t drain or leak if you mind the blocks containing it.

 It plays nicely, however, and its hi-tech systems in a blocky malleable world are intriguing, as is the adventure style concept Exotic Matter is setting up.
 But it will require a lot of updating to become something that can stand alongside its inspirations.
 It released in July and has already received a couple of large updates.
 I’ve been told that more are coming after the new year, including workshop support, which would be an incredibly powerful tool for this game.

-But early access is always a gamble, for both developers and consumers.
+Early access is always a gamble, for both developers and consumers.
 It is currently $19.99 on steam and I find that to be a bit pricey in its current state.
 Though at the time this article is published, it’s on sale on steam for $ 5.99, much more appetizing.

 If you enjoy games like Minecraft, it is a no-brainer you will enjoy Exotic Matter, and the game has laid down a very solid foundation.
 It’s up to MoebiusGames to mine it out and brick it up.
 So while I don’t recommend it at full price.
-If its concept interests you at all, get it while its on sale, or at later one and make sure you follow the game’s development.
+If its concept interests you at all, get it while it’s on sale, or at a later time and make sure you follow the game’s development.
 MoebiusGames seem to be very responsive with the community and they have a discord channel you can check out.
 Keep an eye out for updates.